Miami-Dade Spousal Support Attorney

 If there has been a substantial change of circumstances that has occurred from the time of the original award of alimony to the time that a claim for modification of that alimony is made, the court generally has jurisdiction to modify the alimony award by either increasing, reducing or extending the time for payment of that award.

-Contact a Spousal Support Attorney in Miami-Dade, FL
+Contact Our Spousal Support Lawyer in Miami-Dade, FL Today

 We Treat You Like Family